Gerhardt 1969 Indy car-by-car histories

 If you can add anything to these histories, please contact Allen Brown (firstname.lastname@example.org).

 A Gerhardt wedge built for Grant King's STP-backed team for the 1969 season and raced by Art Pollard at the start of the season as the #20 STP Oil Treatment entry.
 Became the #57 at the Indy 500 where it was raced by Carl Williams.
 Won at Milwaukee in June in Pollard's hands.
 Fitted with a Plymouth stock block engine for road races and won again at Dover Downs in August.
 Retained for 1970 as part of Pollard's team and raced by Pollard as the #10 at Phoenix and by Greg Weld as the #93 at the Indy 500.
 Sold by Pollard later in the year to Roy 'Shorty' Emrich (Manchester, PA) who fitted a Chevrolet engine and ran it for local sprint car star Bobby Allen at Phoenix in November 1970.
-Emrich also ran the car a few times in 1971.
+Emrich also ran the car a few times in 1971, and it appeared at Trenton in April 1972 for Dick Tobias, but failed to start .
 Later restored by Bill Smith and reunited with the Plymouth engine in the late 1980s when Smith persuaded Vince Granatelli to part with it.
 Was on display at the Eddie Evans Car Museum (Bedford, Indiana) around 2000.
 On display at the Museum of American Speed in Lincoln, NE in 2012.
-Still in the Museum of American Speed in September 2017.
+Still in the Museum of American Speed in September 2018.

-Driven by: Art Pollard, Carl Williams, Greg Weld, Bobby Allen, Dick Tobias and Jerry Karl.
+Driven by: Art Pollard, Carl Williams, Greg Weld, Bobby Allen, Dee Jones, Dick Tobias and Jerry Karl.
 First race: Phoenix International Raceway (R1), 30 Mar 1969.
 Total of 19 recorded races.

 Gordon Johncock bought one of the new wedge Gerhardts for 1969 but it arrived too late to be completed for practice at the Indy 500.
 It remained in pieces in Johncock's Garage 47 during practice, while Johncock focused on his two older Gerhardts in the next door garages.
 He commented to the Indy Star reporter Joe Hamelin on 22 May that he hadn't paid for it yet and intended to send it back.
-Subsequent history unknown.
+Subsequent history unknown, but it is quite plausible that this car returned to Fred Gerhardt and was the car raced by Gary Bettenhausen from August onwards, after the team's first car was wrecked at Milwaukee in June.

 Driven by: Gordon Johncock.
 First appearance: Indianapolis Motor Speedway (R3), 30 May 1969.

 New wedge Gerhardt for Myron Caves team for 1969.
 Although announced in February 1969, the Caves Buick wedge was not expected to race until the Indy 500 and the team's older car was used by Jigger Sirois in the early-1969 races.
 The car actually missed the Indy 500 as it was still being put together in chief mechanic Bob Higman's garage in Romney, Indiana, and it first raced by Jim McElreath as the #14 Quaker State Spl at Trenton in July 1969.
 It was then the #74 Gerhardt driven by McElreath, Arnie Knepper and Sam Sessions in 1970.
 McElreath could not qualify the car at the 500 that year, where photographs show a very exaggerated wedge shape.
 Caves had heart surgery in June 1970 and his team disappeared until Ontario 1971 where the car was entered as the #37 Caves Buick with Bruce Walkup in the seat.
 Lee Kunzman qualified this car for the 1972 Indy 500, and it was raced later in the season by McElreath, Johnny Parsons Jr and Greg Weld.
-The Caves Buick team was wound up at the end of 1972, and the subsequent history of their wedge Gerhardt is unknown.
+The Caves Buick team was wound up at the end of 1972.

 These histories last updated on .